kids-first/kf-alignment-workflow/readme.md

 ![data service logo](https://github.com/d3b-center/d3b-research-workflows/raw/master/doc/kfdrc-logo-sm.png)

-Kids First Data Resource Center Alignment and Haplotype Calling Workflow (bam-to-cram-to-gVCF).
-This pipeline follows Broad best practices outlined in [Data pre-processing for variant discovery.](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165)
+Kids First Data Resource Center Alignment and Haplotype Calling Workflow (bam/fastq-to-cram, gVCF optional).
+This pipeline follows
+Broad best practices outlined in [Data pre-processing for variant discovery.](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165)
-It uses bam input and aligns/re-aligns to a bwa-indexed reference fasta, version hg38.
+It uses bam/fastq input and aligns/re-aligns to a bwa-indexed reference fasta, version hg38.
 Resultant bam is de-dupped and base score recalibrated.
-Contamination is calculated and a gVCF is created using GATK4 Haplotype caller.
+Contamination is calculated and a gVCF is created optionally using GATK4 Haplotype caller.
 Inputs from this can be used later on for further analysis in joint trio genotyping and subsequent refinement and deNovo variant analysis.
+If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
+Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.

 ## Basic Info
 - pipeline flowchart: